ssfsx17/ffpnp/Jobs/JobDetails/OnionKnight.md

 ### Onion Tech T1

-Sidestep - Evasion and Magic Evasion are infinite against the next incoming attack.
+Sidestep (self-only) - Evasion and Magic Evasion are infinite against the next incoming attack.
 After this, however, Evasion and Magic Evasion are zero until your next action.

 ### Onion Tech T2

-Row Swap - Change rows, and force another party member to also change rows.
+Row Swap (special) - Change rows, and force another party member to also change rows.

 ### Onion Tech T3

-Expert Reach (1 AP) - Attack as if ranged.
+Expert Reach (1 AP) (single) - Attack as if ranged.

 ### Onion Tech T4

-Expert Strike (1 AP) - Attack with Accuracy increased by the user's total job levels.
+Expert Strike (1 AP) (special) - Do a weapon action with Accuracy increased by the user's total job levels.
+The weapon action's AP costs also apply.

 ### Onion Tech T5

-Expert Cast (1 AP) - Cast a magic spell with Magic Accuracy increased by the user's total job levels.
+Expert Cast (1 AP) (special) - Cast a magic spell with Magic Accuracy increased by the user's total job levels.
+If the magic spell has an AP cost then it also applies.

 ### Onion Tech T6

-Expert Initiative (1 AP) - The user's next initiative roll gains a bonus equal to the user's total job levels.
+Expert Initiative (1 AP) (self-only) - The user's next initiative roll gains a bonus equal to the user's total job levels.

 ### Onion Tech T7

-EX Job Change (5 AP) - Change jobs in the middle of combat.
+EX Job Change (5 AP) (self-only) - Change jobs in the middle of combat.
 Any equipment that the new job is not proficient in is instantly unequipped.

 ### Onion Tech T8

-Prestige Sidestep (1 AP) - Evasion and Magic Evasion are infinite against the next incoming attack.
+Prestige Sidestep (1 AP) (self-only) - Evasion and Magic Evasion are infinite against the next incoming attack.
 After this, Evasion and Magic Evasion return to normal.

 ### Onion Tech T9

-Prestige Charge (1 AP) - Charge action, with Speed increased by the user's total job levels.
+Prestige Charge (2 AP) (self-only) - Charge action, with Speed increased by the user's total job levels.

 ### Onion Tech T10

-Prestige Strike (20 AP) - Attack with weapon level increased by the user's total job levels.
+Prestige Strike (20 AP) (BDL) (single) - Attack with weapon level increased by the user's total job levels.